Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Introduction

 Given the existence of integrable QFTs in flat 2d space and their beautiful properties, it is natural to ask if some analogue of integrability is also possible in \textbf{curved 2d spacetimes}.
 One particular motivation to ask this question is the recent activity surrounding QFTs in Anti de Sitter (AdS) space \cite{QFTinAdS,Carmi:2018qzm,Homrich:2019cbt,Komatsu:2020sag,Hogervorst:2021spa,Antunes:2021abs,Cordova:2022pbl,LP,Meineri:2023mps,Ankur:2023lum,Copetti:2023sya,Ciccone:2024guw,Levine:2024wqn}.
 This `rigid holography' setup is amenable to many of the tools of conventional holography, and describes a conformal theory at the boundary of AdS.
 The conformal boundary correlators are analogous to the flat space S-matrix and, indeed, when the AdS radius becomes large compared to characteristic scales of the theory, they have been shown to map directly onto flat-space S-matrix elements~\cite{Dubovsky:2017cnj,Paulos:2020zxx,Komatsu:2020sag,vanRees:2022itk,Cordova:2022pbl,vanRees:2023fcf}.
 For this reason, they may be the natural observables to make integrability manifest in AdS$_2$, if it exists.

 However, we do not know precisely which constraints integrability would place on the boundary correlators in AdS$_2$.
 Since \textbf{higher-spin conserved charges} are a ubiquitous feature of integrable field theories---and they imply S-matrix factorisation in flat space~\cite{Zam, Shankar,Parke}---\textit{we will demand the existence of conserved, local, higher-spin currents in AdS$_2$}.\footnote{In higher-dimensional flat space, higher-spin charges famously lead to trivial scattering \cite{Coleman:1967ad}.
-Whether a similar theorem applies for QFT in AdS$_{d\geq3}$ is an interesting problem on its own, but in this paper we focus on two-dimensional physics because of the connection to integrability.} We will find that this assumption is drastically more constraining for QFTs in AdS: \begin{enumerate} \item Unlike flat space, it is impossible to `partially' conserve a higher-spin current in AdS$_2$. \item Higher-spin symmetries lead to integer spacings in the spectrum, and are found in (a)~massive free fields in AdS and (b)~CFTs in AdS. \item We show that the higher-spin symmetries cannot be preserved by: \begin{enumerate}[leftmargin=1.25cm] \item interacting deformations of a massive free field in AdS, \item relevant deformations of Virasoro CFTs in AdS by a primary operator, \end{enumerate} at least for generic values of the mass in the free-field case and for spin-4 charges in the CFT case. \end{enumerate}
+Whether a similar theorem applies for QFT in AdS$_{d\geq3}$ is an interesting problem on its own, but in this paper we focus on two-dimensional physics because of the connection to integrability.} More explicitly, by `local higher-spin current' we mean a covariantly conserved operator that transforms as a symmetric tensor under diffeomorphisms.
+Our considerations are restricted to theories which are local in this sense, and whose correlators are furthermore invariant under AdS isometries.
+We will find that the existence of higher-spin currents is drastically more constraining for QFTs in AdS than in flat space: \begin{enumerate} \item Unlike flat space, it is impossible to `partially' conserve a higher-spin current in AdS$_2$. \item Higher-spin symmetries lead to integer spacings in the spectrum, and are found in (a)~massive free fields in AdS and (b)~CFTs in AdS. \item We show that the higher-spin symmetries cannot be preserved by: \begin{enumerate}[leftmargin=1.25cm] \item interacting continuous deformations of a massive free field in AdS, including boundary-localized interactions, \item relevant deformations of Virasoro CFTs in AdS by a primary operator, \end{enumerate} at least for generic values of the mass in the free-field case and for spin-4 charges in the CFT case. \end{enumerate}

 Let us explain the meaning of the first result: in flat space, it is possible to conserve only null components of higher-spin currents, without conserving the full current.
 In fact, the algebra of charges of an integrable theory is typically an infinite abelian subalgebra of a larger higher-spin algebra present in the UV \cite{Lindwasser:2024qyh}.
 Point 1 above is the statement that this is not possible in AdS.